httpwg/wg-materials/ietf115/minutes.md

 MT: Always a risk when you take a dependency on something.
 Difficult for a server to guarantee that they respect them.
 Don't need to solve everything in space of uploads with this draft.

 JF: Idempotency key not necessarily needed.
 Need to know server supports it anyways.
 Might be better to standardize if you know a server does support it, take extra round trip.
-Could be an add on but not necesssarily integral part of protocol.
+Could be an add on but not necessarily integral part of protocol.

 KO: Regarding previous issue, people prefer server-generated URLs.
 Is this very similar to client-generated token?
 Idempotency keys can collide.